-During fiscal 2018, our Board held four meetings and committees of our Board held a total of five meetings.
-During fiscal 2018, each of our directors attended at least 75% of the aggregate number of meetings of our Board and of all committees of which the director was a member during the period he or she was a director or committee member.
-Although we do not have a formal policy requiring attendance by directors at our annual meetings of shareholders, as stated in our Corporate Governance Guidelines, we encourage directors to attend our annual meetings of shareholders in person.
-In order to help facilitate attendance by our directors, we generally schedule our annual meetings of shareholders to coincide with the date of a quarterly meeting of our Board.
-All of our directors attended our 2018 annual meetings.
+During fiscal 2019, our Board held four meetings and committees of our Board held a total of five meetings.
+During fiscal 2019, each of our directors attended 100% of the aggregate number of meetings of our Board and of all committees of which the director was a member.
+Although we do not have a formal policy requiring attendance by directors at our annual meetings of shareholders, as stated in our Corporate Governance Guidelines, we encourage directors to attend our annual meetings of shareholders.
+In order to help facilitate attendance by our directors, we have traditionally scheduled our annual meetings of shareholders to coincide with the date of a quarterly meeting of our Board.
+All of our directors attended our 2019 annual meeting.

 Our Board has a standing Executive Committee, Audit Committee and NC&G Committee.
-The following table identifies the members of each of these committees as of April 18, 2019 and the number of meetings (and actions taken by written consent in lieu of meetings) held by each of these committees during fiscal 2018.
+The following table identifies the members of each of these committees as of April 17, 2020 and the number of meetings (and actions taken by written consent in lieu of meetings) held by each of these committees during fiscal 2019.